Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

     * The "Roboto Mono" font is the main font used throughout the whole website with "Sans Serif" as the fallback font.
 "Roboto Mono" has been selected as it fits with the retro style of the artist's photographs and the general look of the website.
 "Roboto" has also been used in the Quotes section in the Homepage.

   * **Imagery**
-    * The Hero image in the home page was selected as it portrais the artist himself, is eye-catching and fits with the color scheme of the page.
+    * The Hero image in the home page was selected as it portraits the artist himself, is eye-catching and fits with the color scheme of the page.
 Same applies for the background image selected for the Contact page.

 ## Features ##
----

  * All Pages:
    * Responsive navbar with dropdown toggle for mobile screen sizes.
-The navbar contains: webistes' logo (which brings user back to Home page when clicked) and links to Home, Gallery and Contact page.
+The navbar contains: websites' logo (which brings user back to Home page when clicked) and links to Home, Gallery and Contact page.
    * Footer featuring 3 social media links/icons and copyright information.
    * All icons and navbar links change color when hovered over (except website logo and call to action arrow on the homepage hero image)